 According to the 2020 tax brackets, a sole proprietor who makes $80,000 pays a tax rate of 22%.
 A sole proprietor who makes $95,000 belongs to the 24% tax bracket.
 The deductions bumped you down to a lower tax bracket.
 This could save you thousands of dollars come tax season.

-You would probably save more, however, with a tax credit valued much lower than $15,000, even with fewer deductions.
+However, you would probably save more with a tax credit valued much lower than $15,000, even with fewer deductions.

 The example above would produce a tax bill of approximately $17,600.
 Let’s say you were only able to deduct $7,000 in business expenses, but you were also awarded a tax credit of $5,000.
 You would still fall into the 24% bracket at $88,000, which gives you a tax bill of $21,120.
 When you subtract your tax credit, you will get $16,120.